Recidivism: Arizona and Nevada

 A study by the University of Nevada, Reno on recidivism rates across the United States showed that, at only 24.6 percent, Arizona has the lowest rate of recidivism among offenders compared to all other US states.
 Nevada has one of the lowest rates of recidivism among offenders at only 29.2 percent.

 California

 The recidivism rate in California as of 2008–2009 is 61%.
 Recidivism has reduced slightly in California from the years of 2002 to 2009 by 5.2%.
 However, California still has one of the highest recidivism rates in the nation.
 This high recidivism rate contributes greatly to the overcrowding of jails and prisons in California.

 Connecticut

-A study conducted in Connecticut followed 16,486 prisoners for a three-year period to see how many of them would end up going back to jail.
-Results from the study found that about 63% of offenders were rearrested for a new crime and sent to prison again within the first three years they were released.
-Of the 16,486 prisoners, about 56% of them were convicted of a new crime.
+A recidivism study conducted in Connecticut in 2022 followed 5,809 sentenced individuals for a three-year period post-pandemic.
+Results from this study cohort found that 50% of offenders returned to the Department of Corrections within 36 months.
+51% of inmates that were discharged with Risk Reduction Earned Credits returned to prison within those three years.